darrelmiller/api-manifest/draft-miller-api-manifest.md

 Each Request Info object MUST contain a `uriTemplate` {{URITEMPLATE}} and a corresponding HTTP `method`.
 The values are used to identify an operation defined in the API description referenced in the Api Dependency {{api-dependency}}.
 If the API Dependency {{api-dependency}} contains a `apiDeploymentBaseUrl` then uriTemplate values that resolve to a relative reference MUST be relative to the `apiDeploymentBaseUrl`.
 The `dataClassification` property is a list of URIs used to indicate privacy classifications of the data being transmitted via the HTTP request.

 Request Info objects can optionally contain a `runtimes` property which is a JSON object that represents a map of Runtime objects {{runtime}}.
 Each Runtime object provides a set of additional information to guide specifically identified runtime engines about when and how they can make HTTP requests.
-Each key in the map SHOULD be registered in the IANA API Manifest Runtime registry that is created by this specification.
+Each key in the map should uniquely target a runtime engine.
+Keys MUST NOT start with the underscore ('_') character to reserve room for a future option to identify standardized runtimes in an IANA registry.

 ## Runtime Object {#runtime}